AndyLorets/Lorets_GameDev_Portfolio/README.md

 ## My Personal Projects

+1. "SkateTow: Rush" - an exciting arcade game with a unique mechanic of attaching to passing cars.
+Avoid collisions, collect coins, and enjoy thrilling rides on urban tracks! 🛹💨 **[SkateTow: Rush](https://yandex.ru/games/app/303740?lang=ru)**

-1. "Ninja: Ascension" - One of my most inspiring endeavors is the realization of a childhood dream.
+2. "Ninja: Ascension" - One of my most inspiring endeavors is the realization of a childhood dream.
 Like many of us, in my early years, I was an avid fan of the anime "Naruto."
 Enthralled by the prospect of leaping through trees, battling foes, and the sensation of hidden power, I yearned to play a game where these elements were part of an exhilarating virtual world.
 Over time and with accumulated experience in game development, I made the decision to turn my long-held dream into reality.
 The outcome of this determination is the project **[Ninja: Ascension](https://github.com/AndyLorets/Ninja-Ascension)**

-2. Soon..

 ## Game Development